by L. Bellows and R. Moore* (3/13)

 Sources of Potassium

-Potassium is found in many foods, especially those of plant origin such as oranges, avocados, bananas, and tomatoes.
+Potassium is found in many foods, especially those of plant origin such as oranges, potatoes, avocados, bananas, and tomatoes.
 Potassium can also be found in fish, meat, and dairy products.
 Highly refined food items such as oils, sugar, and fats lack potassium.

 How Much Potassium is Required?